phani03179/robotics/README.md

 associative AI
 gcp for storing data
 material understanding.
-Use of GANs fr cross validation.
+Use of GANs for cross validation.